sonvule59/Physical-Activity-Self-efficacy-PAS-Intervention-2.0./README.md

 ## Acknowledgments

-Developed for the Obesity and Physical Activity Research Team at Iowa State University.
+Developed for the Obesity and Physical Activity Research Team, PAL Lab, Department of Kinesiology, Iowa State University.